Veliky Ustyug: History

 The town of Veliky Ustyug was first mentioned in a chronicle in 1207.
 In 1212, Mikhaylo-Arkhangelsky Monastery was founded.
 It was a part of the Vladimir-Suzdal Principality (in contrast to the neighboring lands, most notably Totma, colonized by Novgorod).
 Thus Veliky Ustyug created the only obstacle to Novgorod's trade with the north, as the Sukhona and the Northern Dvina were the main waterways connecting Novgorod with the White Sea.
 Clashes between Novgorod and Ustyug became regular, especially throughout the whole 14th century.
 In 1328, Ustyug was annexed by the Grand Duchy of Moscow.

 The town was not immediately affected by the Mongol invasion of Rus' in the 13th century; however, its rapid growth in the second half of the century was due to influx of refugees from Central Russia.

 In the 15th century, Veliky Ustyug became notable for the war between Vasily II of Moscow and his cousin Dmitry Shemyaka, which left northern Russia deserted.
 Shemyaka took Veliky Ustyug in 1450, drowned in the Sukhona those citizens who refused to accept him as a prince, and made the town his residence for two years, until he was driven off by the forces of Vasily.
-In the 15th century, the town had a great military importance and became the base for the operations against the Finnic peoples.
+In the 15th century, the town had a great military importance and became the base for the operations against the Finno-Ugric peoples.

 In 1613, during the Time of Troubles, Veliky Ustyug was besieged by Polish troops but never taken.
 At the junction of important trade routes, the town turned into a significant commercial and industrial center in the 16th and 17th centuries.
 Veliky Ustyug area was the birthplace of the explorers Semyon Dezhnyov, Yerofey Khabarov, Vladimir Atlasov, and of St. Stephen of Perm.
 Veliky Ustyug lost its key role as a river port with the diminishing importance of the Sukhona River route for trade between China and western Europe, which started with the foundation of Saint-Petersburg in 1703, whereby the trade was diverted to the Baltic Sea.